googleapis/python-ndb/MIGRATION_NOTES.md

 - `tasklets.MultiFuture` has been renamed to `tasklets._MultiFuture`, removed
   from top level exports, and has a much simpler interface.

-These options classes appear not have been used directly by users and are not implemented—public facing API used keyword arguments instead, which are still
+These options classes appear not to have been used directly by users and are not implemented—public facing API used keyword arguments instead, which are still supported:
-supported:

 - `ContextOptions`
 - `TransactionOptions`